ckormanyos/wide-integer/README.md

 random distribution, Miller-Rabin primality testing, greatest common denominator (GCD) and more.

-Inclusion of a single C++11 header file (plus one additional utility header file) is all that is needed for using wide-integer, as shown in the [examples](./examples).
+Inclusion of a single C++11 header file is all that is needed for using wide-integer, as shown in the [examples](./examples).

 ## Implementation goals